Medical Manuscript Submission Services | Bio-Medical Research experts

 Researchers soon began combining the p-value with hypothesis testing, a method that is today widely used to accept or reject scientific hypotheses.
 By convention, a p-value of 0.05 is used as the cut-off point below which results are considered statistically significant.

 Interestingly, what Fisher meant by ‘significance’ was simply that the data were interesting and worthy of further experimentation.
-Little did he know that his concept would spiral so out of control.
+Little did he know that his concept would spiral out of control.

 The Problem with the P-Value